stefgehrig/japanvalues/README.md

 wave | Survey wave (WVS7, VIC1 or VIC2)
 participation | All survey waves the respondent participated in (W0 refers to WVS7, W1 to VIC1 and W2 to VIC2)
-EVI | Emancipative Values Index (based on six items) EVI_reduced | short version of the Emancipative Values Index (based on four items) equal_polit | Item: Gender equality politics (scaled between 0 and 100) equal_job | Item: Gender equality jobs (scaled between 0 and 100) equal_educ | Item: Gender equality education (scaled between 0 and 100)
+EVI | Emancipative Values Index (based on six items) EVI_reduced | Short version of the Emancipative Values Index (based on four items) equal_polit | Item: Gender equality politics (scaled between 0 and 100) equal_job | Item: Gender equality jobs (scaled between 0 and 100) equal_educ | Item: Gender equality education (scaled between 0 and 100)